vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 I did do hand gripper exercises (just before my meal) as well as standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed exercises (after my meal).

+## 2025-02-14: continued skipping of strength exercises to shift to an earlier sleep cycle

+On Friday 2025-02-14, I continued skipping strength exercises in order to be able to shift to an earlier sleep cycle.
+My efforts on Thursday to shift my cycle had not fully succeeded (I did go to sleep an hour earlier, but ended up waking at the old time likely to catch up with a slight sleep backlog).